 The REC-5 reference point, which exists between recording server and group management server, is used by the recording server to obtain information related to target groups for the recordings, including the group related key material.

-Editor's note: REC-5 shall be specified by SA3 in 3GPP TS 33.180 [25].
+NOTE: REC-5 shall be specified in 3GPP TS 33.180 [25] by SA3 and is out of scope of the present document.